Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

 \subsection{Notation, Definitions and First Results}

-Before stating our results, let us begin with recalling the relevant notations and definitions, in particular the local Minkowski content and the local fractal Euler characteristic.
+Before stating our results, let us begin with recalling the relevant notation and definitions, in particular the local Minkowski content and the local fractal Euler characteristic.
 For further background we refer the reader to \cite{KesKom}.
-We let $\leb^0$ and $\leb^1$ respectively denote the counting measure and the one-dimensional Lebesgue measure.
-For $\e>0$ we define $Y_{\e}\defeq\{x\in\mathbb R\mid\inf_{y\in Y}\lvert x-y\rvert\leq\e\}$ to be the \emph{$\e$-parallel neighbourhood} of $Y\subset\mathbb R$ and let $\partial Y$ denote the boundary of $Y$. \begin{defn}[Scaling exponents] For a non-empty compact set $Y\subset\mathbb R$ the \emph{0-th} and \emph{1-st curvature scaling exponents} of $Y$ are respectively defined to be